yashgarg04/StickerSmash/README.md

 8. Finally, go through the process of configuring a status bar, a splash screen, and an icon to complete the app.

 These topics will provide a good foundation for learning the fundamentals of building a mobile app.

+In the project directory, run the following command to start a development server from the terminal:

+npx expo start